 There are many valuable opportunities for students to be involved in engaging activities and programs outside of their regular timetabled classes.
 Participation is encouraged and recorded through the Kinor David program for students in Years 9 to 12; however, all students are encouraged to broaden their horizons.
-A selection of activities on offer include Morning Tefillah, instrumental music, choir, gym training, DAV Debating, and a large variety of lunch time clubs, including World of Writing, Arts Club, Q&A, and The Crown (school magazine).
-For a comprehensive guide, please refer to the Co-Curricular Information book (do we still use this?
-I don't think it's been updated).
+A selection of activities on offer include Morning Tefilah, instrumental music, choir, gym training, DAV Debating, and a large variety of lunch time clubs, including World of Writing, Arts Club, Q&A, and The Crown (school magazine).
+For a comprehensive guide, please refer to the Co-Curricular Information handbook.
 Further details about the schedule are available on myKDS at the start of each term via the 'Co-Curricular Activities' tile.
 Below are some highlights of the Co-Curricular Program offered at the School.